degenbuilder7/arch-tg-bot/README.md

     cargo build --release
     cargo run --release
     ```

-## Usage

-Once the bot is running, you can interact with it on Telegram.
-Send a message to the bot, and it will respond with a dynamically generated URL based on the message content and user status.

-Now you can trade directly on archway from your mobile using archtradingbot

 ## Code Overview

 The archway tg bot code is a Cosmos-WebAssembly (Wasm) smart contract written in Rust.
 It handles various functions related to atomic swaps, including creating, releasing, and refunding swaps.
 The `start` function is used to handle incoming messages from Telegram, and it includes logic to parse and process user input.
 Here's a breakdown of the relevant parts: